 The trend here though is based upon the previous period being affected by weather, World Cups and logistical issues; therefore an improvement means very little.
 Furthermore, from my anecdotal evidence, cost-cutting HAS already happened.
 Moss are fairly prevalent on the Hotukdeals pages, and they seem to be always in perennial ‘sale’ mode.

 It is just difficult to see where good growth is coming from here.
-In the best case scenario, trading may recover to near previous levels, but historically its price/earnings ratio has been extremely high (a market cap of close to £150m at the start of the year), and given the strife of this year, it is not worthy of such a high rating.
+In the best case scenario, trading may recover to near previous levels.
+Historically its price/earnings ratio has been extremely high (a market cap of close to £150m at the start of the year), and given the strife of this year, it is not worthy of such a high rating.

-In the worst case, we might simply see the cash run out – not immediately of course, but over the course of a few years, and Moss to join the ranks of other companies that ceased to exist – and to be truthful the High Street would not be that much worse off as their products (or substitutes for them) continue to be available elsewhere.
-I think that is the more likely scenario, but the cash pile prevents me from assigning it a bottom rating – there is enough left for a gamble.
+In the worst case, we might simply see the cash run out.
+This would not be immediately of course, but over the course of a few years.
+Moss could join the ranks of other companies that ceased to exist.
+To be truthful the High Street would not be that much worse off as their products (or substitutes for them) continue to be available elsewhere.
+I think that is the more likely scenario.
+The cash pile prevents me from assigning it a bottom rating – there is enough left for a gamble.